 - Movements triggered by changes in the nervous system

 The following tests may have abnormal results:

-- An exam of the nervous system (neurologic examination), including tests of feeling (sensation), thinking (cognitive function), and motor function
+- An examination of the nervous system (neurologic examination), including tests of feeling (sensation), mental status, thinking (cognitive function), and motor function

 - Neuropsychological studies

 The following tests may also be done: